 To add even more nutrition, avocado and beans would be the perfect addition.
 Just use canned white or red beans for a quick recipe.

-You can add in seasonal fruit just like I do when we make Tuna Salad Without Mayo.
+You can add in whatever herbs you like as we do when making Tuna Salad Without Mayo.
 They would definitely jazz the salad up.

 Pickles or celery would also work fine and make the salad even tastier.

 A little Greek yogurt might add a nice flavor to the dressing and the salad.

 There are three ways of serving this salad.

 - Serve it in bowls.
 Combine everything in a large salad bowl and share it in bowls for a quick healthy lunch.

 - Prepare lettuce wraps.
 Put some salad on each lettuce leaf and serve them as an appetizer.

 - Make A Tuna Egg Salad Sandwich.
 If you are planning to serve it as a sandwich, it would be better to reduce the amount of potatoes or leave them out.

 As always: If you make this recipe, let us know what you think by rating it and leaving a comment below.
 And post a pic on Instagram too—tag @give_recipe so we can see!